-Investment advisers face new Bank Secrecy Act anti-money laundering rules
+Investment advisers face Bank Secrecy Act anti-money laundering rules

 Plan now to meet your BSA/AML compliance challenge

 On Aug.
 25, 2015 the Financial Crimes Enforcement Network (FinCEN) released the long-anticipated proposed rule to extend the definition of a financial institution and Bank Secrecy Act (BSA) requirements to investment advisers.
 FinCEN’s goal is to align compliance requirements for investment advisers with those already in place for entities such as banks, insurance companies and broker-dealers.
 The requirements include establishing an anti-money laundering (AML) compliance program, reporting of suspicious activity, and new recordkeeping and reporting requirements related to transaction activity.
-The proposed rule would apply to investment advisers required to register with the Securities and Exchange Commission (SEC), which includes those with at least $100 million in regulatory assets under management, with some exceptions.
-The SEC would be the federal agency responsible for conducting compliance examinations.
-The comment period ended on Nov.
-2, 2015 and the final rule could be implemented as soon as six months after that date.
-With May 2016 rapidly approaching, investment advisers should take steps to see how their current processes and systems measure up to the proposed requirements.
+The proposed rule applies to investment advisers required to register with the Securities and Exchange Commission (SEC), which includes those with at least $100 million in regulatory assets under management, with some exceptions.
+The SEC is the federal agency responsible for conducting compliance examinations.

 The notice acknowledges that investment advisers generally work with financial institutions already subject to the BSA to execute trades and transfer assets; however, the financial institution may not always have adequate information to properly monitor transaction activity.
 The investment advisers’ greater proximity to their customers and the advisory nature of their services allows for better understanding and monitoring of customer risks.
 This extension of BSA/AML requirements to investment advisers is consistent with a trend of increasing regulatory emphasis on anti-money laundering and counter-terrorism financing compliance since the passage of the USA PATRIOT Act in 2001 this trend accelerated in the wake of the Great Recession.
 In addition to enhanced requirements on banks, the definition of financial institution has extended to a number of non-bank firms such as virtual currency dealers, pre-paid product companies, and off-shore and virtual money transmitters.